Take a Breather: A Beginner’s Guide to Breathing

 While breathing may seem like second nature, many people actually breathe improperly, which can lead to other health issues such as high blood pressure.

-“It’s easy to forget about such a natural thing like breathing,” says Sarah Lavallee, a stress management specialist with the Dr. Ornish’s Program for Reversing Heart Disease™ (Ornish Reversal Program) at Straub Medical Center.
+“It’s easy to forget about such a natural thing like breathing,” says Tara Lavery, a stress management facilitator with the Ornish Lifestyle Medicine Program at Straub Medical Center.

 Research shows that the heart beats an average of 100,000 times in a single day.
 All that activity requires a huge amount of oxygen, and when there is a shortage in oxygen supply, the heart can’t pump blood out to the rest of the body as effectively.

-“Learning to take deep, complete breaths has many benefits for your health and happiness,” Lavallee says.
+“Learning to take deep, complete breaths has many benefits for your health and happiness,” Lavery says.

 Positive effects of proper breathing include: